 How many replacements should you raise?

 If you’re hatching them yourself or starting with a straight run, count on about 50 or 60% of them being males (roosters).
 The overall quality and productivity of the females will vary.
 About half will be above average, and the other half, below average.
 To give you the flexibility to pick out and keep the best ones, I suggest that you aim to hatch twice as many females as you actually need for replacement layers.
-You’ll end up keeping the best, and the others you can either cull for meat, or give away or sell.
+You’ll end up keeping the best, and the others you can either cull and use for meat, or give away or sell.
 They are perfectly good chickens and if you’ve invested a lot of effort into improving your flock, they may be much better than people will be able to get elsewhere.
 They’re just not the best birds in your flock.

 If you buy chicks or started chickens from a major supplier, you can specify “just pullets” (females).
 If you do that, I’d recommend purchasing 20-30% more than what you need to give you the flexibility to keep only the best.

 Suppose you want to keep a flock of 12 hens.
 If you’re going to replace a third of them each year, you’ll be replacing 4 hens.

 So in order to have plenty of extras to choose from you’ll want to hatch eight females (twice what you’ll keep).
 If you’re hatching them yourself or buying a straight run only about 40-50% will be females.
 The other 50-60% will be males, so in order to get 8 females, you’ll need to hatch 20 chicks.